 (Formerly known as: Counseling Topics) Presentation, discussion and study of professional and personal development issues.
 Topics include employability skills, values clarification, motivation, responsibility and accountability, self esteem, time management, goal setting, personal financing, resume writing, and interviewing skills.
-Intended for students wishing to deal with issues relating to their own professional and personal development and/or helping others with these issues.
-Lecture.
+Intended for students wishing to deal with issues relating to their own professional and personal development.
 Lecture.
 Pass/ no pass only.
 Transferable to CSU.